 FRSU Toscana Arrives in Italy

-Towed by two tugs, “FRSU Toscana” has arrived in Italy, in the waters of Tuscany Region.
-The Terminal sailed away from Malta, July 26, where it made a scheduled stop necessary to finalized some mechanical activities in preparation of installation and testing.
+Towed by two tugs, “FRSU Toscana” arrived in Italy, in the waters of Tuscany Region in front of the coast between Livorno and Pisa.
+The Terminal sailed away from Malta on Friday July, 26, where it made a scheduled stop necessary to finalize some mechanical activities in preparation of installation and testing.